mga-odoo/odoobooks/docs/ecommerce-and-website/setup-marketplace-in-odoo-out-of-the-box.rst

 =============================== ================================
 **Product Name**                **Supplied by Vendor**
 =============================== ================================
-Infrared Thermometer Gun        Hangzhou Realwayto Industry Ltd.
+Infrared Thermometer Gun        Supplier A
-New Design Electric Hammer Nail Nantong Dongke Tools Co, Ltd.
+New Design Electric Hammer Nail Supplier B
 =============================== ================================

 There are thousands of products listed on the marketplace but for an